dhakb/radish-garden-media/README.md

 ## Challenges

 There is no doubt that I've learned a lot while building and experimenting with this project.
-Although, some of the features I initially intended to implement are not yet implemented I encountered lots of code-structuring and designing related challenges which made me to look at the whole developing process in a completely different way.
+Although, some features I initially intended to implement are not yet implemented I encountered lots of code-structuring and designing related challenges which made me to look at the whole developing process in a different way.
 As far as the app is far from ideal solution and some of required functionalities still are in the line to be implemented, surely I'm going to learn more.